leroy-merlin-br/garden/docs/components/table.md

 # Table

 <div class="lead">
-`table` is a component used to display a large dataset distributed in rows and columns.
+  A table can be used to display a large dataset distributed in rows and columns.
 </div>

-## Default table
+## Usage

-To use the default table component is pretty straightforward.
-All you need to do is to add the class `.table` into the `table` HTML tag.
+To get the default style for this component you just have to add the `.table` class to a `<table>` tag.

 <div class="example example-code">
   <table class="table">